|Attempts on target||2||3|

 As expected, Celtic manager Martin O'Neill opted for Chris Sutton up front alongside Henrik Larsson in the absence of the injured John Hartson.
 His Porto counterpart José Mourinho brought in Nuno Capucho to support competition top scorer Derlei in attack with Hélder Postiga ruled out through suspension.

 The stifling weather conditions dictated a conservative pace, even though the accent seemed more on endeavour than artistry.
-However, Porto's crisper passing was in evidence early on, with Celtic having to work harder and pressured into the sort of rash tackles that saw Joos Valgaeren booked after just eight minutes.
+However, Porto's crisper passing was in evidence early on, with Celtic having to work harder and pressured into the sort of rash tackles for which Joos Valgaeren was booked after just eight minutes.

 Deco was at the hub of Porto's pretty passing patterns, but both sides lacked a cutting edge.
-The game finally opened up after 32 minutes with Capucho playing in Deco, but the inspirational midfield player fired straight at Douglas.
-Seconds later, Celtic broke upfield, with Larsson putting Didier Agathe clear on the right but his cross was just too high for Sutton.
-Celtic threatened again after 35 minutes but Larsson was this time unable to get enough contact on the ball after Sutton flicked on.
+The game finally opened up after 32 minutes with Capucho playing in Deco, but the inspirational midfield player fired straight at Robert Douglas.
+Seconds later Celtic broke upfield, with Larsson putting Didier Agathe clear on the right, but his cross was just too high for Sutton.
+The Bhoys threatened again after 35 minutes but Larsson was this time unable to get enough contact on the ball after Sutton had flicked on.

 Porto finished the half in the ascendancy, however.
-After 41 minutes Deco smoothly moved past Dianbobo Balde to go clear but Douglas saved his shot with his legs.
+After 41 minutes Deco smoothly moved past Bobo Balde to go clear, but Douglas saved his shot with his legs.
 That was the precursor to Derlei's goal on the stroke of half-time.
-Deco's cross found Dmitri Alenichev unattended in the area, Douglas again saved superbly but Derlei followed up to send the loose ball to the net for his eleventh goal in this season's competition.
+Deco's cross found Dmitri Alenichev unattended in the area; Douglas again saved superbly but Derlei followed up to send the loose ball to the net for his 11th goal in the season's competition.

-The lead did not last long, however, with Celtic back on terms within two minutes of the restart.
-After a period of sustained pressure, Agathe sent in a cross from the right that seemed too long but Larsson showed superb timing and technique in arriving and sending a brilliant looping header over Vítor Baía and into the far corner for his tenth goal of the tournament and his 200th Celtic goal.
+The lead did not last long, as Celtic were back on terms within two minutes of the restart.
+After a period of sustained pressure, Agathe sent in a cross from the right that seemed too long, but Larsson showed superb timing and technique in arriving and sending a brilliant looping header over Vítor Baía and into the far corner for his 10th goal of the tournament and his 200th for Celtic.

-The pendulum swung back, though, within five minutes thanks to the brilliance of Deco.
-His exquisite angled through-ball presented Alenichev with the easiest of chances and the Russian finished in style to make it 2-1.
+The pendulum swung back within five minutes, though, thanks to the brilliance of Deco.
+His exquisite angled through ball presented Alenichev with the easiest of chances and the Russian finished in style to make it 2-1.
 But again the lead was transitory, this time a mere three minutes.
 Larsson was again the leveller with another header as he rose superbly to head Alan Thompson's corner past Baía.

-The play settled down after that goal flurry but just as extra time loomed, Celtic almost gifted Porto victory as McNamara's errant pass fell to Alenichev but he shot over.
+The play settled down after that goal flurry, but just as extra time loomed, Celtic almost gifted Porto victory as McNamara's errant pass fell to Alenichev, only for him to fire over.

 ©UEFA.com 1998-2011.
 All rights reserved.